hashgraph/solo/docs/site/content/User/SoloCommands.md

       --dev                 Enable developer mode                      [boolean]
-      --force-port-forward  Force port forward to access the network services [boolean]
-      --deployment          The name the user will reference locally to link to a deployment                                [string] -i, --node-aliases        Comma separated node aliases (empty means all nodes) [string]
+      --force-port-forward  Force port forward to access the network services [boolean] -d, --deployment          The name the user will reference locally to link to a deployment                                [string] -i, --node-aliases        Comma separated node aliases (empty means all nodes) [string]